AndrewHenderson/underscore.deep/README.md

 Recursively looks through each value in the `collection`, returning an array of all the objects that pass a truth test (`predicate`).

-Now you'd like to see all children with 1 child.
+Now you'd like to see all children with one child.
 ```js
 _.deepFilter(familyTree, function (obj) {
   return obj.children && obj.children.length == 1;